madelahn/madelahn/README.md

 ---

-I'm just a guy looks for ways to leave a positive impact on the world using the mediums I know and love the most.
+I'm a guy looks for ways to leave a positive impact on the world using the mediums I know and love the most.
 Right now, I'm most interested in blue team, OSINT, cyber/internet ethics, HCI, and data visualization.

 Currently an incident response analyst at [UofT ITS](https://its.utoronto.ca/) and game developer at [AnaphylactiK Studios](https://anaphylactik-studios.itch.io/peanut-and-dreadnought-killer-2003).